anuragjain-git/anuragjain-git/README.md

 # What I'm Focusing on 🌱

 - 👯 I’m currently learning about Back-End Development and improving my Front-End Skills.
-- 💬 Let's talk about Blockchain, Web3, VR, AI, Problem Solving Algorithm.
+- 💬 Let's talk about Blockchain, Web3, VR, AI, Problem Solving Algorithms...
+- ♾️ Other than this we can talk about Philosophy, Mythology, Science Friction, Paradoxes, Space and Time, Movies and Series, Finance...

 # About ME 🤔

 - 💻⌨️
+- 📚📖
-- 📚🕮
+- 🕹🎮
 - 🌏✈️
 - ✍️📓